DannyBen/completely/README.md

 $ completely preview
 ```

-For more options (like setting input/output path), run
+For more options (like setting input/output path), run:

 ```bash
 $ completely --help